Marxi7/CS50AI/README.md

 ### Questions

-In the Questions project, I implemented a question-answering AI using natural language processing techniques such as named entity recognition and tf-idf search.
+In the Questions project, I implemented a question-answering AI using natural language processing techniques such tf-idf search.
 The program reads in a corpus of text documents and then allows you to ask questions about the documents.
 To run the program, navigate to the Questions directory and run the following command:

 ```bash
 python questions.py corpus